krishnaak114/Kairos/INSTALL.md

 **Problem**: You see an error about Rust/Cargo not being installed when installing pydantic.

-**Note**: This issue is resolved in Kairós v1.0.1+ which uses Pydantic 2.10+ with pre-built wheels for all platforms.
+**Note**: This issue is resolved in Kairs v1.0.1+ which uses Pydantic 2.10+ with pre-built wheels for all platforms.

 **Solution 1** (Recommended): Update to latest Pydantic:
 ```bash